-- 4.1 Apply knowledge of screening, prereferral, referral, and eligibility procedures. - 4.2 Interpret results of formal and informal assessments and use information from assessments to collaborate with the team effectively in making eligibility, program, and placement decisions for students with mild to moderate disabilities; determining student goals; and planning and evaluating instruction. - 4.3 Demonstrate knowledge of components of Individualized Education Programs (IEPs) and the roles special education teachers, general education teachers, students with disabilities, parents/guardians, related services providers, and others play in planning, implementing, and monitoring IEPs, transition plans, behavioral intervention plans, and other individualized plans. - 4.4 Apply knowledge of the continuum of placement and services available for students with mild to moderate disabilities, including knowledge of supports students need for integration into various program placements. - 4.5 Apply knowledge of strategies for integrating affective, social, and life skills with academic curricula; for incorporating and implementing instructional and assistive technology into students' educational programs; and for prioritizing areas of the general curriculum for students with mild to moderate disabilities.
+- 4.1 Apply knowledge of screening, progress monitoring, prereferral, referral, and eligibility procedures. - 4.2 Interpret results of formal and informal assessments and use information from assessments to collaborate with the team effectively in making eligibility, program, and placement decisions for students with mild to moderate disabilities; determining student goals; and planning and evaluating instruction. - 4.3 Demonstrate knowledge of data procedures and strategies for using ongoing assessment of student progress (e.g., formative and summative assessment, performance assessments, data collection, task analysis), including the use of multiple measures of student assessment to effectively assess students' strengths and needs. - 4.4 Demonstrate knowledge of components of Individualized Education Programs (IEPs) and the roles special education teachers, general education teachers, students, parents/guardians, related services providers, and others play in planning, implementing, and monitoring IEPs, transition plans, behavioral intervention plans (BIPs), and other individualized plans. - 4.5 Apply knowledge of the continuum of placement and services available for students with mild to moderate disabilities, including knowledge of supports students need for integration into various program placements. - 4.6 Apply knowledge of strategies for integrating affective, social, and life skills with academic curricula; for incorporating and implementing instructional and assistive technology into students' educational programs; and for prioritizing areas of the general curriculum for students with mild to moderate disabilities.

-Copyright © 2014 Pearson Education, Inc. or its affiliate(s).
+Copyright © 2020 Pearson Education, Inc. or its affiliate(s).
 All rights reserved.
-Evaluation Systems, Pearson, P.O.
-Box 226, Amherst, MA 01004
+Evaluation Systems, Pearson, 300 Venture Way, Hadley, MA 01035